-Finger Ten winter golf mitts are not designed to use during your swing sequence but to aid you in keeping your hands warm in between swings.
+Finger Ten winter golf mittens are not designed to use during your swing sequence but to aid you in keeping your hands warm in between shots.

-Unlike most mittens, the Finger Ten mittens do not have to be removed during your swing.
-Just roll it up onto your wrists, and then roll them back down when you’re done.
-No need to remove either the mitts or your gloves as they fit over the gloves.
+Unlike most mittens, you must not remove the Finger Ten mittens during your swing.
+Just roll them up onto your wrists, swing, and then roll them back down when you’re done.
+No need to remove either the mitts or your gloves as they fit comfortably over.

 These mitts are visually appealing in black with the words “Finger Ten” spelled out on top.

-Quality is assured as Finger Ten offers a 30-day return if you are not satisfied with the product.
+Quality is assured as Finger Ten offers a 30-day return if you are unsatisfied with the product.

-HJ gloves have been in business for over 30 years flying under the radar offers specialized winter golf gloves. its Windstopper winter gloves use leather for the palm and finger sections of the glove to retain your feel and receive solid feedback from the impact.
+Orlimar has been flying under the radar as a company, yet they offer fantastic specialized winter golf gloves.
+Their Performance Fleece winter gloves use synthetic textured patterns for the palm and finger sections of the glove to retain your feel and receive solid feedback from ball impact.

-The WeatherTan Cabretta tanned leather exterior combined with its signature fleece provides warmth and a solid grip.
-Tanned leather assists in keeping the wind out of your hands while the fleece extends over your wrists for more warmth, and the elastic cuff keeps the warmth inside the glove.
+The exterior shell, combined with its signature fleece, provides warmth and a solid grip.
+The pattern assists in keeping the wind off your hands while the fleece extends over your wrists for added warmth, and the elastic cuff traps this heat inside the glove.

 - Provides Pleasing Feel